Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Kayla’s Page is where we honor the common household pet.
 No pedigree and sometimes no idea what breed they belong to, household domestic cats are just as wonderful as pedigreed cats.
 They have a lot of love to give and are deserving of a family.
 We would like to share stories of rescued cats to inspire some of you to open your home and heart to a homeless pet.

 The International Cat Association (TICA) honors the domestic household pet as well.
 They have included a category for showing household pets in competition.
 If you already have a household non-

-It took a while for my daughter, Robyn, to recover from losing her first rescue cat, Cali, but she eventually got Bansky from the Humane Society virtually years later.
+It took a while for my daughter, Robyn, to recover from losing her first rescue cat, Cali, but she eventually got Bansky from the Humane Society, virtually years later.
 It was love at first sight when she saw him interacting with the vet technician, giving the tech kisses.
-No one else seemed to notice Bansky, but Robyn rushed to the counter to go through with the adoption process before someone else could snatch him out from under her.
+No one else seemed to notice Bansky, since he was an adult cat, but Robyn rushed to the counter to go through with the adoption process before someone else could snatch him out from under her.
 When she got Bansky home, he was instantly welcomed into the family, where he’s held a special place in their hearts ever since.